A 10 Megahertz Spatial Light Modulator: Outlook

 \section{Outlook}

 We demonstrate a high-speed two-dimensional optical display capable of performing fully-independent site-resolved addressing at an effective frame rate exceeding 10~MHz.
-The device is powered by a first-of-its-kind ultra-high-resolution spectrometer based on a novel interferometer architecture — the \ripa, which achieves its spectral sensitivity through long path lengths and stabilizes its spatial mode though re-imaging lens-guides.
-The device implements high-bandwidth and low-crosstalk frequency-to-spatial optical decoding from single-wire electrical modulation in the frequency domain.
+The device is powered by a first-of-its-kind ultra-high-resolution spectrometer based on a novel interferometric architecture---the \ripa, which achieves its spectral sensitivity through long path lengths and stabilizes its spatial mode though re-imaging lens-guides. \review{The device implements high-bandwidth single-wire electrical modulation (encoding) in the RF domain and low-crosstalk frequency-to-position mapping (decoding) in the optical domain.}

-By minimizing round-trip power loss and adopting custom micro-fabricated optics (see Methods), scaling the current system to a $100\times100$ arrays and beyond (which does not require increasing the total footprint, see Methods) will unlock numerous application domains: Foremost among these is the realization of optical tweezer arrays with dynamically reconfigurable trapping potentials for neutral atom quantum computing, where the RIPA SLM provides scalable, parallel, and independent atom motion to facilitate efficient quantum error correction (QEC) schemes~\cite{guo2025towards,bravyi2024high,hong2024long,sahay2023high} and continuous atom replacement~\cite{Chow2024,chiu2025continuous,li2025fastcontinuouscoherentatom}.
-Furthermore, integration with recent three-dimensional control techniques~\cite{lu2025astigmatismfree3dopticaltweezer,guo2025acoustoopticlens3dshuttling,picard2025threedimensionalacoustoopticdeflector} will enable high-speed, collision-free atom rearrangement.
-Beyond quantum information science, the RIPA has myriad applications ranging from ultra-precision spectroscopy~\cite{nugent2012mid,sadiek2024airspaced,liang2025modulated} and narrow-band frequency multiplexing for quantum networks~\cite{wengerowsky2018entanglement,komza2025multiplexed,sinclair2014spectral,pu2017experimental} to MHz-rate random-access volumetric microscopy~\cite{katona2012fast,yamaguchi2023multi}, all-optical neural interrogation for optogenetics~\cite{katona2012fast}, as well as agile beam steering for next-generation free-space communication and LiDAR~\cite{lin2022high,hail2025ultrafast}.
+By minimizing round-trip power loss and adopting custom micro-fabricated optics, scaling the current system to an \review{$80\times80$} array and beyond \review{can be achieved without increasing the total footprint (see Methods).
+Specifically, at fixed per-site modulation bandwidth, the optical path length that dominates the footprint scales \emph{down} approximately as $1/N_{x,y}$.} \review{Megapixel-scale resolution can be achieved by combining multiple individually modulated wavelengths, each addressing a distinct free-spectral range of the RIPA (see Supplementary Information)}. \review{Such a high-resolution device} unlocks numerous application domains: Foremost among these is the realization of optical tweezer arrays with dynamically reconfigurable trapping potentials \review{and arbitrary \emph{in-situ} gates} for neutral atom quantum computing, where the RIPA-SLM provides scalable, parallel, and independent atom \review{control} \review{(see Methods and Ext.
+Data Fig.~\ref{efig:fige6})} to facilitate efficient quantum error correction (QEC) schemes~\cite{guo2025towards,bravyi2024high,hong2024long}, logic qubit operation~\cite{Chen2026Transversal,horsman2012surface}, magic state cultivation~\cite{gidney2024magic,sahay2025fold}, and continuous atom replacement~\cite{Chow2024,chiu2025continuous,li2025fastcontinuouscoherentatom}.
+Furthermore, integration with recent control techniques~\cite{guo2025acoustoopticlens3dshuttling,picard2025threedimensionalacoustoopticdeflector} will enable high-speed, collision-free atom rearrangement.